-What are the best in class customer service and contact centre operations best practices in Australia?
+What are the best in class customer service and Australian contact centre operations best practices?
 This was the question a client recently challenged Matchboard to answer.
 The number of white papers, ebooks and market research reports on this topic is, frankly, overwhelming, so we’ve distilled our top 10 best practices for customer operations below.

 1. Voice of the Customer (VoC)